 iact specifies action to be taken in case of range errors.
-Scope: global to the current process Scope: local
+Scope: global y A logical mask which is true for all corresponding entries of x that are local to the current process Scope: local

 Specified as: a character variable Ignore, Warning or Abort, default Ignore.